Railcraft/Railcraft-Localization/README.md

 Other editors may not save files in the correct format (Notepad, Wordpad, etc...do not).

-While editing a language file, you can simply drop it in the ".minecraft/config/railcraft/lang" and the game will load it automatically, overriding any existing translations.
+While editing a language file, you can simply drop it in the ".minecraft/config/railcraft/lang" folder and the game will load it automatically, overriding any existing translations.

 ### Java Formatting Tags
 You may notice some translation entries have strange characters such as "%s" or "%2$s".
 These are Java Formatting Tags.
 They will be replaced with another variable at run time.
 They can be used to reorder or format messages and the like.